what jobs can I do with epilepsy?

 The duty to make reasonable adjustments aims to make sure that as a disabled person, you have, as far as is reasonable, the same access to everything that is involved in getting and doing a job as a non-disabled person.

 An employer needs to consider making adjustments that can help you to do a job as well as any other employee.
 This means looking at:

-- whether any changes to the job or work environment would help to overcome these problems.
+- whether any changes to the job or work environment would help to overcome these problems or risks.

 Adjustments vary and will depend on how your epilepsy affects you and your work.
 Your employer can make adjustments when you apply for a job, or at any time during your employment.